-CLUSTER FLIGHT APPLICATION
+CLUSTER FLIGHT APPLICATION SUITE

 The Cluster Flight Application (CFA) is a flight software package that was originally developed for DARPA’s System F6.
 CFA provides semi-autonomous guidance, navigation, and control (GN&C) services that enable multiple spacecraft to safely participate in mission applications that require them to orbit in close proximity to each other.
 The term cluster as used here means a set of spacecraft orbiting together, whether they are flying in formation or merely in proximity.
 CFA can support either concept.
 CFA was developed by a certified CMMI Level 3 software development organization on a path toward flight-ready status.
 See video of CFA performing spacecraft ingress into an existing cluster below: